Who should submit manuscripts to Voices of Practitioners? »

 Authors can submit manuscripts to any of the three sections of Voices of Practitioners

-- the Teacher Research Articles section features original research conducted by early childhood teachers of their own practice
+- Teacher Research Articles feature original research conducted by early childhood teachers of their own practice.

-- the Supporting Teacher Research section offers practical information, such as how to design teacher research courses, and stimulating discussions about teacher research issues
+- Supporting Teacher Research offers practical information, such as how to design teacher research courses, and stimulating discussions about teacher research issues.

-- the Teacher Research Initiative section that highlights the wide range of early childhood teacher research initiatives and inquiry communities through brief summaries.
+- Actions and Reflections highlights the wide range of early childhood teacher research initiatives and inquiry communities through brief summaries.

 Teacher Research Articles

 All teachers in early childhood settings serving children from birth through third grade are invited to submit their research.
-The study should be conducted in the teacher’s own classroom and can focus on children, families, staff, the settings themselves, or other factors that influence teaching.
+The study should be conducted in the teacher’s own classroom or other early childhood practioner setting and can focus on children, families, staff, the settings themselves, or other factors that influence teaching.
 The article should highlight the full teacher research process, beginning with a meaningful question or questions and ending with a reflection on each step of the process.
 Teacher research can be carried out by an individual teacher or by a teacher in collaboration with other teachers or with a teacher educator.

 Content for Teacher Research Articles